AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 You must have the following software installed on your computer:
  - AngularJS version 1 (available on GitHub)
  - Microsoft Visual Studio 2015
+ - A browser (such as Microsoft Internet Explorer)

 Preparation
 -----------

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
-This example uses ADAL (Active Directory Authentication Library ) to authenticate clients against the QI server.
-You must contact OSIsoft support to obtain a tenant to use Qi.
+This example uses ADAL (Active Directory Authentication Library) to authenticate clients against the QI server.
+Contact OSIsoft support to obtain a tenant for use with Qi.

 The sample code includes several placeholder strings that must be modified with values you received from OSIsoft.